-The Check KX Device Certificates option allows Dominion User Station to enforce SSL certificate checks in communication with the KX3 for both port information and KVM sessions.
+The Check KX/SX Device Certificates option allows Dominion User Station to enforce SSL certificate checks in communication with the KX3/SX for both port information and KVM/Serial sessions.

-When FIPS mode is enabled, all encrypted connections to KX III KVM switches are processed using the FIPS accredited cryptographic code and the authenticity of those KVM switches is checked via their certificate chain.
-When Check KX Device Certificate is enabled, authenticity of KVM switches is checked via their certificate chain.
-You must install the trusted device- or root-certificate of each KX III KVM switch on the User Station, or the connection to the KVM switches fails.
-See Trusted Certificates (on page 166).
+When FIPS mode is enabled, all encrypted connections to KVM/Serial switches are processed using the FIPS accredited cryptographic code and the authenticity of those KVM/Serial switches is checked via their certificate chain.
+When Check KX/SX Device Certificate is enabled, authenticity of KVM/Serial switches is checked via their certificate chain.
+You must install the trusted device- or root-certificate of each KVM/Serial switch on the User Station, or the connection to the KVM/Serial switches fails.
+See Trusted Certificates (on page 208).

-Important: In the FIPS mode, the User Station CANNOT connect to any targets on a KX3 or CC-SG with Security setting TLS 1.2 only.
+Important: In the FIPS mode, the User Station CANNOT connect to any KVM target on a KX3, KX4-101, or CC-SG if the security settings on the device are TLS 1.2 only and also fails to connect with RDP access clients.

-Note: The LDAPS connections, which have the encrypted LDAP enabled, are NOT using the FIPS accredited cryptographic code.
+Note: LDAPS connections, which have the encrypted LDAP enabled, are NOT using the FIPS accredited cryptographic code.